-6. GQ has a long profile on Nigerian-American artist Kehinde Wiley; he of the enormous canvases of black and African men overlaid with patterns from fabrics Wiley finds in a market and imitating the natural style of “Old Masters” paintings.
+GQ has a long profile on Nigerian-American artist Kehinde Wiley; he of the enormous canvases of black and African men overlaid with patterns from fabrics Wiley finds in a market and imitating the natural style of “Old Masters” paintings.
 Wiley is traveling “over the next month in five different African countries—Morocco, Tunisia, Gabon, Congo, and Cameroon—in search of representative men.”
-He, or an assistant, is photographing hundreds of them, then he (or assistants) go paint the images in his studio in Beijing for a new show of 15 paintings–part of his “World Stage” series–planned for October in Paris.
+He, or an assistant, photographs hundreds of men, then he (or assistants) go paint the images in his studio in Beijing for a new show of 15 paintings–part of his “World Stage” series–planned for October in Paris.
 The GQ piece, by Wyatt Mason (a professor at Bard College) also includes some snippets of racism by Moroccans (e.g. in a restaurant, where Wiley wanted to play down the racism as not to create waves) and in the Democratic Republic of Congo “where shit got crazy” (Mason didn’t accompany Wiley and his group to Congo, but the story was relayed by Wiley):

 There they were again, in a tiny village in the Congolese jungle, shooting there as they do.
 And the Congolese secret police swooped down, seized them and their things, took them to several black sites.
 And held them for days.
 “They thought that we were tampering with the democratic elections,” Wiley tells me later.
 “They thought we might be buying votes.
 It was our fault.
 We should have known better.”
 In the documentary about their travels, Wiley does not say that [one member of traveling party] was able to call his parents, that they may have known some people with the clout to get them out.
 I tell him it’s curious that these things don’t get mentioned.
 He says he doesn’t want to go into that stuff much because “it’s a negative way of talking about Africa” … eventually, a few days in, he and his entourage were released and told to leave the country, immediately.